Evan Cairo serves as Vice President at Triple Aim Partners (TAP).

 Sam earned a Bachelor of Science from Vanderbilt University.

-Andrew Hayek serves as Co-Founder & CEO of Triple Aim Partners (TAP), which partners with outstanding leaders to build healthcare companies that improve the quality, experience, and total cost of healthcare.
-He serves as Co-Founder and Chairman or Board Director of firsthand, Synapse Health, Luminary Hospice, Oasis, Diverge Health, Guidelight Health, Steadfast Health, and AbriCare, and he served previously in the same capacity for Prospero Health and ArchWell Health.
+Andrew Hayek is the Co-Founder and Chief Executive Officer of Triple Aim Partners (TAP), which partners with exceptional leaders to build companies that improve the quality, experience, and total cost of healthcare.
+He is also Co-Founder and Chairman or Director of firsthand, Synapse Health, Luminary Hospice, Oasis Health, Diverge Health, Guidelight Health, Steadfast Health, and AbriCare.
+He previously served as Co-Founder and Chairman of Prospero Health and ArchWell Health.

-Andrew also serves as Co-Founder & Chairman of One World Surgery (a nonprofit surgical and medical provider in Honduras and the Dominican Republic), Adjunct Lecturer in Healthcare at the Kellogg School of Management at Northwestern University, Lecturer of Health Care Management at the Wharton School at the University of Pennsylvania, and a Henry Crown Fellow at the Aspen Institute.
+In addition, Andrew is Co-Founder and Chairman of One World Surgery, a nonprofit surgical and medical provider operating in Honduras and the Dominican Republic.
+He teaches healthcare MBA courses at the Kellogg School of Management and the Wharton School, and he is a Henry Crown Fellow at the Aspen Institute.

-Prior to co-founding TAP, Andrew served as CEO of Optum Health, Chairman & CEO of SCA Health, President of DaVita VillageHealth, President & COO of Alliance HealthCare Services, and in roles at Kohlberg Kravis Roberts (KKR) and the Boston Consulting Group.
+Prior to co-founding TAP, Andrew served as CEO of Optum Health, Chairman and CEO of SCA Health, President of DaVita VillageHealth, and President and COO of Alliance HealthCare Services.
+He also held roles at Kohlberg Kravis Roberts (KKR) and The Boston Consulting Group (BCG).

 Zena Patel serves as Vice President at Triple Aim Partners (TAP).